RSlover521/Ethan-Collaboration/README.md

 ## Dependencies
 Fabric API, Floodgate Fabric API, Geyser-Fabric API, YIGD.

 # NOTE: This mod is currently not finished!
+Please use it wisely!